1Remote/1Remote.github.io/source/docs/index.md

 <!-- - Using [Winget](https://github.com/microsoft/winget-cli): `winget install premotem`
 - [Chocolatey](https://chocolatey.org/packages/premotem): `choco install premotem` -->

+!!! note
+    You can clone and build with `ReleaseNet48` if you are likely to run 1Remote on Windows 7.
 <!-- ## Pricing
 Free for personal use.
 Team and Enterprise pricing available. -->